Appeals & Writs.

 Prosecuting or defending an appeal requires a distinct set of skills: Whereas a trial attorney attempts to persuade a jury through oral advocacy (e.g., opening statements and witness examination), an appellate attorney attempts to persuade a panel of judges through written advocacy (i.e., a well-researched and succinct brief).
 An appeal, in other words, is a unique type of legal battle for a which a unique type of attorney is needed.

 Decker Law is dedicated to appeals.
 It is our primary practice area.
-We handle civil, criminal, and family law appeals throughout the entire State of California—from San Diego to Los Angeles to San Francisco to Sacramento.
+We handle civil and family law appeals throughout the entire State of California—from San Diego to Los Angeles to San Francisco to Sacramento.
 We are also licensed to handle federal appeals in Ninth Circuit Court of Appeals (which hears federal appeals from Arizona, Alaska, California, Idaho, Hawaii, Montana, Oregon, and Washington) and the Sixth Circuit Court of Appeals (which hears federal appeals from Ohio, Kentucky, Michigan, and Tennessee).

 If you are considering an appeal or if one has been filed in your case, contact Decker Law today to schedule a free consultation with an experienced appellate attorney.